A Joint Delay-Energy-Security Aware Framework for Intelligent Task Scheduling in Satellite-Terrestrial Edge Computing Network: Introduction

-Beyond the challenge of secure transmission, STECN faces a multitude of unique constraints that significantly complicate the task scheduling process.
+In recent years, STECN have received increasing attention, aiming to improve computational responsiveness, real-time task processing, and overall network efficiency.
+Existing studies have explored various technological aspects of STECN, including network slicing \cite{STECN-1}, resource allocation \cite{STECN-2}, task offloading \cite{STECN-3}, and edge server selection \cite{STECN-4}.
+These works have made significant progress in addressing key performance metrics such as end-to-end latency, resource utilization, and energy consumption.
+However, STECN faces a multitude of unique constraints that significantly complicate the task scheduling process.
 First, LEO satellites are characterized by rapid orbital movement, which leads to highly dynamic and time-varying network topologies.
-This results in frequent handovers, rapidly changing link quality, and intermittent satellite visibility for ground users \cite{ref11}.
-Second, due to limitations in payload capacity and power supply, each satellite is equipped with only a modest amount of computational and energy resources \cite{ref12}.
+This results in frequent handovers, rapidly changing link quality, and intermittent satellite visibility for ground users \cite{dynamic-background}.
+Second, due to limitations in payload capacity and power supply, each satellite is equipped with only a modest amount of computational and energy resources \cite{limited-background}.
 These limitations severely restrict the number of tasks a satellite can process and limit the computational intensity of the services it can support.
 Third, task scheduling in STECN must be optimized not only across space but also across time, while taking into account varying channel conditions and the presence of eavesdroppers.
 This spatiotemporal complexity is further compounded by dynamic security threats, where myopic scheduling focused only on delay or energy may increase exposure to risks or cause future resource bottlenecks.

-\subsection{RELATED WORKS}
+Beyond the challenge of secure transmission, most existing research assumes a trusted or closed network environment, paying little attention to the critical issue of secure transmission, which is especially crucial in the open and dynamic space-ground scenario \cite{secure-background-1}.
+The broadcast nature of satellite links, combined with increasing threats from passive or active adversaries, makes task data highly vulnerable to eavesdropping and interception.
+This challenge is particularly significant in mission-critical and privacy-sensitive application scenarios, such as military surveillance, emergency response, remote medical diagnosis, and confidential industrial operations \cite{secure-background-2}, where user tasks may contain sensitive information and privacy-critical models.
+In such contexts, ignoring security considerations in task scheduling may lead to severe privacy leakage or mission failure.
+Therefore, STECN must support secure task offloading and association, which not only satisfies traditional performance goals but also meets physical-layer secrecy constraints.
+Secure task scheduling under secrecy capacity limitations remains largely unexplored in the STECN context.

+\subsection{Related Works}